Fidelity Foundation

 Challenge Grant Strategy

 The Foundation often provides challenge grants that encourage nonprofits to seek and secure other funding partners.
-They view an organization's ability to attract a broad range of support as a key sign of its strength and sustainability.
+They view an organisation's ability to attract a broad range of support as a key sign of its strength and sustainability.

 Recent Grantees